How to Use a Coping Saw to Create Perfect Curves

 If desired, trace the line you plan to cut onto the wood.
 Then place the saw’s central teeth at the start of the line.

-Push the saw in a short stroke to finish the cut and turn the handle as needed.
-The thin blade can break accidentally, so you need to release and replace it before you can continue sawing.
+Push the saw quickly to finish the cut and turn the handle as needed.
+The thin blade can break accidentally, so you must release and replace it before you can continue sawing.

 How to Cut a Hole with a Coping Saw